VA Loan Requirements in Gainesville FL

 Other Factors & Limitations

-The maximum purchase price for a VA loan in the Gainesville area as of November 2016 is $417,000.
-These limits often change and any updates could be seen at the VA website.
+The maximum purchase price for a VA loan in the Gainesville area as of January 2022 is $647,250.
+These limits often change and purchase price can also increase with money down.

 Because VA loans have no monthly mortgage insurance, the payment is typically lower than other options.
 However, VA loans do have a funding fee which is usually added to the purchase price.
-This funding fee is 2.15% for first time users of the program, and 3.3% for those who are using it additional times.
-The funding fee is waived for disabled Veterans, or unmarried surviving spouses of Veterans who died in the line of duty or as a result of a service related disability.
+This funding fee is 2.3% for first time users of the program, and 3.6% for those who are using it additional times.
+The funding fee is waived for disabled Veterans, or unmarried surviving spouses of Veterans with a service related death.